paulha/Generic_User/Ideas Articles and Papers/Generic_User_Browser_Control/Paper 05 -- The Memory Agent_ A Multi-Purpose Component for AI Systems/The Memory Agent_ A Multi-Purpose Component for AI Systems.md

 - Provides relevant contextual information when requested
 - Proactively suggests relevant memories when appropriate
 - Offers side-channel insights without disrupting primary tasks
+- Operates asynchronously to avoid blocking main conversation flow
+- Includes a context and fact-aware mechanism for identifying relevant memories

 This architecture allows the Memory Agent to work with various AI systems while maintaining its independence and clear responsibilities.